Understanding Interfacings View full class catalog

 Give your garment sewing a big boost and learn the fine points as well as the basics about interfacing.
 As you become more knowledgeable about the role interfacings play, I guarantee that your garments will improve dramatically.

 (Note: This class concentrates on interfacings for garment sewing.
 It does not cover craft and home décor products or battings.)

 The kit is an integral part of the class and is required.
+Shipping Note: Because of the recent increase in the USPS prices, there will be an extra charge of $15 for all the kits shipping outside of the United States.
 The class kit contains:

 - Samples (approximately 8" x 12") of more than 20 different interfacings